 Wilberforce, OH 45384

-Admittance to enter the CLIMB program requires the applicant to have a minimum of 60 transferable semester (90 quarter) hours of credit from a regionally accredited college or university.
+Admittance to the CLIMB program requires an Associate Degree or a minimum of 60 transferable semester (or 90 quarter) hours of credit from a regionally accredited college or university.

 Substantial work experience, responsibilities in supervisory and/or program development are essential.